apolikar/Test/README.md

 5. Navigate to the URL provided in the same section.

 To play the game use your arrow buttons.
+Hi @apolikar.
+Can you please be more specified about the control of the game.
 >> _*SUPPORTED BROWSERS*: Chrome, Firefox, Safari, Opera and IE9+_

 This fun open source game was cloned from: https://github.com/jakesgordon/javascript-tetris